-2 For those who are new to COM technology, we recommend the following books:
+$^{\rm 2}$ For those who are new to COM technology, we recommend the following books:

-[•] Rogerson, Dale, Inside COM, Microsoft Press, 1997.
+• Rogerson, Dale, Inside COM, Microsoft Press, 1997.
 A technical tutorial with examples.

-[•] Box, Don, Essential COM, Addison-Wesley, 1998.
-A in-depth technical discussion of how COM developed and why it's features are valuable.
+• Box, Don, Essential COM, AddisonWesley, 1998.
+A indepth technical discussion of how COM developed and why it's features are valuable.

-- <ProgramFilesDir>: The Windows program files directory.
-This varies across different versions of Windows.
-In some contexts, it is not intended to differentiate between the 64-bit and 32-bit program files directories found on 64-bit versions of Windows that include Windows On Windows (WOW), but to be understood as a generic reference to the program files directory. - <ProgramDataDir>: The Windows data directory.
+Windows.
+In some contexts, it is not intended to differentiate between the 64-bit and 32-bit program files directories found on 64-bit versions of Windows that include Windows On Windows (WOW), but to be understood as a generic reference to the program files directory.

+- <ProgramDataDir>: The Windows data directory.
 This varies across different versions of Windows.
 It is generally understood to apply to all users. - <IviStandardRootDir>: The root install directory for the IVI Shared Components, which consists of executables and other files needed to create and run IVI drivers.
 By default, this directory is "<ProgramFilesDir>\IVI Foundation\IVI". - <RcName>: The name of a repeated capability.
 Repeated capabilities may be defined in class specs or by specific driver developers. - <FwkVerShortName>: The IVI.NET short name for a version of the .NET Framework.